The Sure Thing

+Released theatrically in the spring of 1985, The Sure Thing received mostly favorable reviews from film critics, who commended it for its traditional comedic structure, with some likening it to a modern version of Frank Capra's It Happened One Night (1934), though Reiner himself stated that the parallels between the two films were unintentional.

 Plot

-High school senior Walter Gibson and his best friend Lance are celebrating the fact they are moving on to college, but all Walter can do is lament the fact that he has lost his touch with women.
-Lance heads to UCLA while Walter moves on to college in New England.
-The two keep in touch by writing letters, but Walter's luck has not changed.
-His attempt to get close to Alison Bradbury from his English class by tricking her into tutoring him only results in his angering and alienating her.
-Eventually, he receives a phone call from Lance telling him to come to California for Christmas break because he has set him up with a beautiful girl, assuring him she is a "sure thing."
+High school senior Walter "Gib" Gibson and his best friend Lance are celebrating the fact they are moving on to college, but all Gib can do is lament the fact that he has lost his touch with women.
+Lance heads to UCLA while Gib moves on to college in New England.
+The two keep in touch by writing letters, but Gib's luck has not changed.
+His attempt to woo the ambitious, pensive Alison Bradbury from his English class by tricking her into tutoring him only results in his angering and alienating her.
+Eventually, he receives a phone call from Lance telling him to come to California for Christmas break because he has set him up with a beautiful girl, assuring him she is a "sure thing".

-Walter finds a ride from a ride-share board to make the trip.
+Gib finds a ride from a ride-share board to make the trip.
 He meets Gary Cooper and Mary Ann Webster, the couple providing the ride.
-Things go from bad to worse when he realizes he will be sitting next to Alison as she heads to UCLA to visit her boyfriend Jason.
-The tension and bickering between Walter and Alison becomes too much for Cooper, and he abandons them on the side of the road in the middle of nowhere and Alison hitches a ride which turns out to be a big mistake.
-The driver stops at a deserted little pocket of the road and attempts to rape her, but Walter comes to her rescue just in the nick of time.
-As they hitch to California, they overcome issues with transportation, weather, lack of food, lack of money, and sleeping arrangements, while at the same time developing genuine feelings for one another.
-En route to California, Alison discovers the real reason Walter made the trip is to meet his "sure thing" and angrily walks away after they arrive.
+Things go from bad to worse when he realizes he will be sitting next to Alison as she heads to UCLA to visit her boyfriend, Jason.
+The tension and bickering between Gib and Alison become too much for Gary and Mary Ann, and they abandon them on the side of the road in the middle of nowhere, infuriating Alison.